AbdullahMPrograms/ReBind/README.md

   - will require keyboardkeys json integration
 - when selecting a program/layer it should update the keyboard to show the keys rebound in that program/layer
 - if a key is written in text then + is added select that key as you would normally with click (if the text == lowercase of a key autofill and select it)
-- maybe add segmented button in replace window with keys, macros
 - eventually seperate functions massively to avoid cross and over computation (reading variables from json and computing on top of them)
   - like when saving keys or resetting or in update_buttons, they should all call a function for values
 - add font theme options
-- place create sidebar buttons function inside create sidebar frame function etc

 - Add autocorrect to comboboxes (maybe use ctkscrollabledropdown on github)
 - pull combobox modifier options and program combobox options from file or function
-- fix sidebar buttons not taking whole x (Hard)
-- expanding sidebar no longer pushes home frame, will appear over and dim home frame (Hard)

 - eventually fix the button hover on corners (borderwidth, border colour matches keys frame?)
 - when toggling the sidebar maybe make like a for x=0 to 200 pixels sidebarwidth = sidebarwidth + 1 and then when it reaches 200 it stops and then when you toggle it again it does the opposite, and same for the homeframe
-- add a colour effect to the sidebar button indicating current screen (same as pydracula)
- - use place to create a vertical spacer with colour set to theme, placed on current tab, swapped using a call from draw frame